Privacy Policy

 EMTEL LTD (“EMTEL”) BRN: 06006174

-This Privacy Notice applies to all Emtel’s customers, agents, staff, suppliers, partners and/or potential customers, agents, employees, partners.
-Emtel is established in Mauritius, and may offer services to customers and deal with suppliers / partners as a result of which compliance with applicable data protection legislation may be required.
-The following information explains how we process your personal data in the provision of our services.
+This Privacy Notice applies to all Emtel’s customers, agents, employees, suppliers, partners and/or potential customers, agents, employees and partners.
+Emtel is established in Mauritius and may offer services to customers and deal with suppliers and/or partners as a result of which compliance with applicable data protection legislation may be required.
+This privacy notice explains how we process personal data in the provision of our services.

-Consent: means any freely given specific, informed and unambiguous indication of the wishes of a data subject, either by a statement or a clear affirmative action, by which he signifies his agreement to personal data relating to him/her being processed.
-The continued use of the telecommunications services provided by Emtel and on-going business relations with Emtel shall be subject to and in accordance with this Privacy Notice.
-Notwithstanding, the Data Subject may at any time withdraw consent.
+“Consent” means any freely given specific, informed and unambiguous indication of the wishes of a data subject, either by a statement or a clear affirmative action, by which he signifies his agreement to personal data relating to him/her being processed.
+The continued use of the services provided by Emtel and on-going business relations with Emtel shall be subject to and in accordance with this Privacy Notice.
+Notwithstanding, the data subject may at any time withdraw consent.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.

 Emtel has appointed a data protection officer who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact using the details set out below.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us by using the details set out below:

 Our full details are: